daniil/union-booth/README.md

 - support for account roles
 - adding programs, cohorts and topics
 - managing live topics
+- managing users and team member roles
 - posting questions
 - replying to the questions
+- question and replies management (edit/delete) by posters and moderators
-- moderating a question as being currently answered or answered by an educator
+- moderating a question as being currently answered or answered by a moderator
 - converting cohort questions to persistent FAQs.

 ## Project structure

-- `/register` - Register a new student or educator
+- `/register` - Register a new user (with support for moderator or admin roles)
-- `/login` - Logs in a student or educator
+- `/login` - Logs in a user
 - `/` - Landing page with Register/Login links for anonymous user, live questions for active lecture for signed in user (ask a question, add an answer, mark question as being answered by the moderator)
 - `/topics` - All unlocked topics for a program
 - `/topics/:topicSlug/faqs` - FAQs for a topic